 What we like: Great optics for the price.

 What we don’t: Autofocus and build quality aren’t quite up to Canon standards.

 Leave it to Sigma to come up with a fast yet reasonably priced EF-S lens that gives Canon a serious run for its money.
 With a constant maximum aperture of f/2.8, this 17-50mm zoom is built to mimic the 24-70mm f/2.8 full-frame lenses that are so popular among professionals.
 In terms of optics, you get impressive low light performance and bokeh, great color rendition, and good center sharpness (it does fall off a bit at the corners).
-And at less than half the price of the Canon 17-55mm f/2.8 below and a couple ounces lighter, this is our top walk-around zoom for crop sensor cameras.
+And at just over half the price of the Canon 17-55mm f/2.8 below and a couple ounces lighter, this is our top walk-around zoom for crop sensor cameras.